RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     #XML-file to deal with cofactor
     extraxmlfile="./specialresidue.xml"

     #Setting some manual protonation states.
-Note: ASH counts from 0
-    #Here defining residues 5,8,38,41 (6,9,39,42 in the PDB-file) to be deprotonated cysteines (CYX).
+    #Here defining residues in chain A with resid values: 6,9,39,42 to be deprotonated cysteines (CYX).
-    residue_variants={5:'CYX',8:'CYX',38:'CYX',41:'CYX'}
+    #NOTE: Here the actual resid values in the PDB-file are used (ASH's 0-based indexing does not apply)
+    residue_variants={'A':{6:'CYX',9:'CYX',39:'CYX',42:'CYX'}}

     # Setting up system via Modeller
     OpenMM_Modeller(pdbfile=pdbfile, forcefield='CHARMM36',